Enigmatec/bank-demo/README.md

 ## What's this repo about

-An API that perform basic bank operations and can be consuemd by multiple frontends(Web, iOS, Android etc)
+An API(Sanctum) that perform basic bank operations and can be consumed by multiple frontends(Web, iOS, Android etc)

 # Laravel Bank Demo